floatingpixels/supabase-nuxt/docs/testing.md

 - avoid ad hoc changes that are not reflected in tests
 - make test flows self-contained

+## Continuous Integration

+`.github/workflows/ci.yml` runs two parallel jobs on pushes and pull requests to `main`:

+- **Validate** — lint, typecheck, and the hermetic unit suite with coverage (`pnpm test:unit --coverage`).
+Needs no Docker and finishes in seconds.
+- **E2E** — installs Playwright Chromium, starts the local Supabase stack, seeds it, and runs `test:nuxt` plus the Playwright suite.
+Chromium only: the module's session handling is server-side, and the full three-engine matrix stays available locally via `pnpm test:e2e`.
+The Playwright report is uploaded as an artifact with short retention, because traces can contain session cookies of local fixture users.

+The Supabase stack's Docker images are cached in the GitHub Actions cache (`.github/actions/supabase-image-cache` / `supabase-image-save`, adapted from besmyle-portal).
+Anonymous registry pull limits are shared across the IPs of GitHub-hosted runners, so uncached pulls fail sporadically; the cache key is derived from the supabase CLI version and `supabase/config.toml`, so it invalidates exactly when the image set changes.

 ## Current Coverage Summary

 The suite currently covers: